magosil86/witsGWAS/README.md

    * Get the image

     docker pull shazeza/h3agwas

+6. To run with PBS and/or Docker -- see the config directory for examples

 This is such a big image because R is used for pictures and R is very big.
 We should reimplement with gnuplot which is about 10% the size